stacey0331/personal-website/README.md

 ## Local Installation

-1. Download all the package and the dependencies
+1. Download all the packages and the dependencies

     ```
     cd docs